Why do people start to believe in God? Should modern man believe in God? Biblical values do not match modern ones

 Eternity[edit | edit wiki text]

-Varieties of the cosmological argument[edit | edit wiki text]
+Varieties of cosmological argument[edit | edit wiki text]

-Calamic argument[edit | edit wiki text]
+Kalamic argument[edit | edit wiki text]

 In light of the Big Bang theory, the cosmological argument goes like this:

-Everything that has ever appeared has a reason
+Everything that ever happened has a reason

-Therefore the universe has a cause
+Therefore the Universe has a cause

 Leibniz's cosmological argument[edit | edit wiki text]